leanderdulac/pagarme-sass-styleguide/README.md

 * Should be written in [kebab-case](https://en.wikipedia.org/wiki/Kebab_case)
 * Should have one space after `:` and no space between value and `;`
 * Should have meaningful names so confusion can be avoided
-* nested variables should have one `_` per nesting level so you have a clear idea about the scope of the variable
+* Nested variables should have one `_` per nesting level so you have a clear idea about the scope of the variable

 ```scss
 //Awesome